 A kayak provides an easy ride and is one of the best ways to experience the fascinating marine life and other sights along the coast.
 Mornings are generally best due to the calm seas.
 Fun for kids and adults, the sport of kayaking is easy to learn.
 Many bays along the west coast offer smooth sailing and an abundance of underwater sights to enjoy.

-A Hawaiian Luau is a colorful and splashy show that can be great fun for the entire family.
-Traditionally held in honor of a milestone or special occasion, Big Island luaus are historically and culturally significant.
+A Hawaii Luau is a colorful and splashy show that can be great fun for the entire family.
+Traditionally held in honor of a milestone or special occasion, a Big Island luau is historically and culturally significant.

 Experience the thrill of paddling across Anaeho'omalu Bay in an authentic Hawaiian outrigger canoe.
 Lessons and ocean tours are offered in these fascinating craft that ancient Polynesians used to navigate across the Pacific Ocean to the Hawaiian Islands from their home in the South Pacific.